isomerpages/govtech-stp/_vaccinated-travel-lane/Frequently Asked Questions.md

 </html>

-<b style="color:red;">Note for Long Term Pass Holders (excluding Work Permit Holders) entering from 21 Feb 2022, 2359h, Singapore Citizens and Permanent Residents</b>
+<b style="color:red;">For Long Term Pass Holders (excluding Work Permit Holders, Singapore Citizens and Permanent Residents</b>

-If you are a Singapore Citizen or Permanent Resident, or a Long Term Pass Holder (excluding work permit holder) arriving from 21 Feb 2022, 2359h, you need not apply for a VTP.
+If you are a Singapore Citizen or Permanent Resident, or a Long Term Pass Holder (excluding work permit holder), you need not apply for a VTP.
 You will need to show an accepted proof of vaccination to the VTL transport operator at check-in and at arrival immigration.
 You are encouraged to upload your vaccination certificate QR code, if you have one, as part of your <a href="https://eservices.ica.gov.sg/sgarrivalcard/" target="_blank">Singapore Arrival Card / electronic Health Declaration Card</a> submission to facilitate your arrival processing in Singapore.
 You are also strongly encouraged to self-verify your vaccination certificate using the self-verification tool(s) available for your vaccination certificate, if available, prior to your trip.

-<b style="color:red;">Note for Short-Term Visitors and Work Permit Holders</b>
+<b style="color:red;">For Short-Term Visitors and Work Permit Holders</b>

 If you are a Short-Term Visitor (STV) or Work Permit Holder (WPH) in Singapore, you need to apply for a VTP.
 Depending on your proof of vaccination, you may be required to upload your vaccination certificate QR code on the VTP application portal. <b>You should upload the QR code(s) of your primary series only (i.e. first and second doses); regardless of whether you have obtained a booster dose</b>.